robvanderleek/create-issue-branch/README.md

 ## Configuration

+This app does not require a configuration.
+However, if you want to override the default behaviour you can do so by placing a YAML file in your repository at the location: `.github/issue-branch.yml` with the overrides.

+### Generated branch names

 Branch names are generated from the issue, there are 3 flavours:

  1. `tiny` => an `i` followed by the issue number, for example: `i15`